Drinking Water State Revolving Fund ProgramCall for Projects for SFY 2022

 The DPH has announced the Call for Projects for SFY 2022 (July 1, 2021 – June 30, 2022).
 Eligibility Applications are now being accepted for projects that are expected to be funded during this time period.
 For more information, please visit the Call for Projects, Review and Ranking of Projects page and refer to the Call for Projects notice and Circular Letter #2021-07.
 All applications must be submitted electronically to DPH.CTDWSRF@ct.gov no later than noon on Wednesday, March 31, 2021 in order to be considered for inclusion on the SFY 2022 Project Priority List.
 The DPH also anticipates that a new federal infrastructure stimulus bill may be passed in the coming months that could include additional loan and grant funding for drinking water infrastructure projects.
 The DPH does not know at this time if or how much additional infrastructure funding may become available, but we do anticipate that it may include a significant grant component that will be attractive and beneficial to Connecticut’s eligible public water systems.
 Eligibility Applications for projects which only want to be considered for potential stimulus funding must also be received by the March 31, 2021 deadline.
 Please visit the Call for Projects, Review and Ranking of Projects page for more information.

-Draft Amendment #1 to the SFY 2021 Annual Intended Use Plan
+Amendment #1 to the SFY 2021 Annual Intended Use Plan Now Final

-The DPH is proposing to amend the Drinking Water State Revolving Fund (DWSRF) Program’s SFY 2021 Annual Intended Use Plan (IUP).
+The DPH has finalized Amendment #1 to the Drinking Water State Revolving Fund (DWSRF) Program’s SFY 2021 Annual Intended Use Plan (IUP).
 To view the IUP documents please click on Call for Projects, Review and Ranking of Projects and scroll down to the section titled Intended Use Plan and Project Priority List.

 The Drinking Water State Revolving Fund (DWSRF) program provides long-term below market rate loans to community and non-profit, non-community public water systems (PWSs) to finance infrastructure improvement projects.
 Examples include storage tanks, treatment works, and water mains.
 Loans have interest rates at approximately half the market rate and repayment terms can be up to 20 years.